olliNiinivaara/Hellopikari/README.md

 1. Enter URL to upload from: https://github.com/olliNiinivaara/Hellopikari.git
 1. Press proceed

 You can also upload local directory to Pikari with *Local directory* -button.
-You can even manually create (and delete) subdirectories, but then you need to log on to your server and Pikari reflects manual changes only after Pikari is restarted.
+You can even log on to your server and manually create and update apps and files, but then new apps become visible only after Pikari is restarted.

 ## Using applications
 You can select an application from index at http://127.0.0.1:8080/ or open it directly at http://127.0.0.1:8080/appdir where appdir is the directory of the application.
 User name can be submitted to application with parameter _user_.
-Now, open <http://127.0.0.1:8080/Hello%20Pikari>

-## The basic Pikari services

-### Remote application administration
-In Admin, select Edit... button (the button with pen icon) for some application.
-An update form appears that lets you to:
-- Update the application (replaces all files with new ones)
-- Disable the application (it is then hidden from Index and cannot be used (but the static files remain accessible))
-- Delete existing data
-- Delete the whole application

-### *Pikari* saves data to disk
+For example, if you installed *Hello Pikari*, you can now open <http://127.0.0.1:8080/Hello%20Pikari?user=tutee>

+## Basic functionality

+### Automated database persistence
 In *Hello Pikari* application, write some text to input field and close and restart the *Pikari* server.
 Reload the page.
 Text will reappear.
 The data is saved to a [sqlite](https://www.sqlite.org/) database called *data.db* in the *Hello Pikari* directory.
 Notice how the file modification time changes as you write text to input field.
 The database content can be inspected with a tool such as [DB Browser for SQLite](https://sqlitebrowser.org/).
 When your data schema changes, check the _Delete existing data_ checkbox when updating.

-### *Pikari* syncs data between all on-line users
+### Web socket -based data sync between all on-line users
 Open *Hello Pikari* in two or more browser windows and notice how the input text is kept in sync while you do modifications in any client.

+### Static file serving
+If an application does not have an *index.html* file, directory contents are listed *as is* and can be browsed and selected.

+## Administrator GUI
+In Admin, select Edit... button (the button with pen icon) for some application.
+An update form appears that lets you to:
+- Update the application (replaces all files with new ones)
+- Disable the application (it is then hidden from Index and cannot be used (but the static files remain accessible))
+- Delete existing data
+- Delete the whole application

 ## Developing an application